NativeNotify/native-notify/README.md

 Native Notify is a React Native Expo Push Notifications service.
 Native Notify makes React Native Expo Push Notifications simple.
 With this native-notify plugin, you can send your first push notification in under 1 minute.
 <br/><br/>
 Sign up for https://NativeNotify.com for free.
 No credit card required.

-<br/><br/>
+## Does native-notify work in Expo managed-workflow?
-native-notify works in Expo managed-workflow or Expo bare-workflow.
+Yes, native-notify works in Expo managed-workflow or Expo bare-workflow.
+You do NOT have to eject out of Expo to use native-notify.

 ## Install
 ```